 This post may contain affiliate links, please see the privacy policy for details.

 Campfire apple crisp is fun to make if you’re camping, and it’s also a tasty dessert idea if you’re not!
-Juicy apples are sweetened with sugar and flavoured with cinnamon, and this campfire apple dessert is topped with a sweet and crunchy crumb topping.
+Juicy apples are sweetened with sugar and flavored with cinnamon, and this campfire apple dessert is topped with a sweet and crunchy crumb topping.
 It’s a decadent campfire dessert which everyone will love.
 So, if you’re looking for something other than s’mores (which are also great!) try these apple crisp foil packets instead.

 If you love apples, maybe also consider apple pie muffin top cookies, my apple pie jello shots or what about apple pie cheesecake dip?